Retina Care

 What is the Retina?

 The retina is the membrane that lines the inside of the eye.
 Think of it like film in a camera.
-Images are captured on the retina, which then encodes them and sends them to the brain via the optic nerve.
-As you can imagine, the processes of the retina are very complex and can be hindered in a number of different ways.
+Images are captured on the retina, encodes, and sends them to the brain via the optic nerve.
+As you can imagine, the processes of the retina are very complex and can be hindered in several different ways.

 What Are Common Retinal Conditions?